-Big Data is a trend that has been steadily gaining importance over the year.
 How can you get value out of your existing data in a way that supports your business process improvement initiatives?
 How can data analytics help your company to become a process-oriented organization?

 Process mining is a new data analytics technology that focuses on processes.
 With process mining, you can make your actual processes visible and measurable.
-By automatically discovering process maps that show how these processes have been really running, and where the bottlenecks are, process mining is your fast track to meaningful process control.
+By automatically discovering process maps that show how these processes are really running, and where the bottlenecks are, process mining is your fast track to meaningful process control.
 Instead of just gut feeling, you can now have reliable proof that you can show to your boss and get the support you need.

 For consultants, process mining represents a powerful and visual tool to show your clients their own processes, in a matter of seconds.
 Help your customers become data-driven, and make your engagements more valuable by focusing your improvement initiatives on the right points of action.